 - 1 large onion, halved and sliced

 - 3 tablespoons brown sugar

 - 1/4 teaspoon ground ginger

 - 1/2 cup slivered almonds, toasted

 - In a pressure cooker, brown chicken in oil over medium-high heat; drain.
-Remove chicken to a 30-in. x 18-in. piece of heavy-duty foil.
-Top with onion, peppers, garlic and orange peel.
+Remove chicken to a 30x18-in. piece of heavy-duty foil.
+Top with onion, peppers, garlic and orange zest.
 Wrap tightly.

 - Place on a rack in pressure cooker; add water.
 Close over securely; place pressure regulator on vent pipe.
 Bring cooker to full pressure over high heat.
 Reduce heat to medium-high; cook for 12 minutes.
 (Pressure regulator should maintain a slow steady rocking motion; adjust heat if needed.)

 - Immediately cool according to manufacturer's directions until pressure is completely reduced.
 In a small saucepan, combine cornstarch and orange juice until smooth.
 Stir in the sherry or broth, teriyaki sauce, brown sugar, butter and ginger.
 Bring to a boil; cook and stir for 1 minute or until thickened.